 What temperatures are too cold for dogs, cats and more animals?
 Experts explain when to bring them inside

-As snow storms and cold temperatures take over large portions of the United States, it might be tough to take your dog out for a walk, leave cats outside, or keep other animals such as horses, cows and chickens safe in the freezing weather.
+As millions of Americans cope with a deep freeze and winter storms, it might be tough to take your dog out for a walk, leave cats outside, or keep other animals such as horses, cows and chickens safe in the freezing weather.
 Veterinarians are offering advice on how best to handle pets during the Arctic blast.

 Dr. Rena Carlson, president of the American Veterinary Medical Association, told CBS News Tuesday that it's important to be prepared for such weather events.